BSDAR: Beam Search Decoding with Attention Reward in Neural Keyphrase Generation: Increasing traversal breadth and depth

 Figure (\ref{fig:bs1_a} shows that there is no gain on increasing beam size (up to $95$ beams) and utilizing a simple length normalization technique.
 The different trend of uni-gram-based evaluation in figure \ref{fig:bs1_b}, however, indicates that the beam solution includes potential candidates partially (i.e. contains partial words in references), but fails to correctly form $n-$gram sequence candidate longer than a uni-gram.
 Example of the decoding results is shown in table \ref{table:gen_bs1}.

 \paragraph{Increasing sequence length} Increasing the traversal depth (\texttt{ MAX\_SEQ}), shown in figure \ref{fig:bs1_d}, also does not add any values on improving the diversity of beam candidates in the current task.
-We define a diversity score (\emph{y} axis of figure \ref{fig:bs1_d}) as the ``diversity'' of the first word tokens in prediction and ground truth set, as such.
+We define a diversity score (\emph{y} axis of figure \ref{fig:bs1_d}) as the ``diversity'' of the first word tokens in prediction and ground truth set, as such $\texttt{ \textbf{DIV\_SCORE}} = \frac{\texttt{ \textbf{COUNT}} (\{w^{(1)}\})}{\texttt{ \textbf{COUNT}}(Y)}$.
 Where $\{w^{(1)}\}$ denotes a set of unique words, which each corresponds to the first token of a sequence and $Y$ corresponds to a list of keyphrases.
 The purpose of this diversity score metric is to measure the repetitiveness of beam decoding based on the first word tokens of the generation results.
 The higher the diversity score is (e.g. close to the diversity score of ground truth references), the better of the decoding algorithm to overcome the beam diversity issue.